alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-22-on-habit-twenty-thirty-forty-days-foolowing-the-death.md

 ---
+date: 2020/08/22
+hijri: Muharram 3, 1442
+lang: en
 layout: post
-title: "On a habit dated to occur twenty, thirty or forty days after the time of death"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com, salafiyyah@outlook.sa"
+publisher: alsalafiyyah@icloud.com, salafiyyah@outlook.sa
-source: "Fatawa Al-Lajnah Ad-Daimah no. 14247 Question2 "
-hijri: Muharram 3, 1442
-date: 2020/08/22
-category: [funerals,fatwas,bidah]
-summary: We have a custom that whenever any distress like an accident or death befalls a person or any of his family.
 shaykhs:
 - Shaykh Ibn Baz
 - Shaykh Abdullah ibn Ghudayyan
 - Shaykh Abdul-Razzaq al-Afify
+source: 'Fatawa Al-Lajnah Ad-Daimah no. 14247 Question2 '
+summary: We have a custom that whenever any distress like an accident or death befalls a person or any of his family.
+title: On a habit dated to occur twenty, thirty or forty days after the time of death
 ---

 ### Question: